G Co. /120th Infantry Regiment

 Living History Unit

-Our unit is new, and growing with members throughout Northern California, Southern California and Nevada.
+Our unit is new, and growing with members.
 We established G Company to bring together like minded people who are interested in the hobby of re-enacting WWII.
 Our primary unit impression is based on a line company of National Guard infantry soldiers assigned to the 120th Infantry Regiment of the 30th Infantry Division.

-We do not discriminate against anyone for race, color, sex nor handicap.
-But we do require that members have some level of physical fitness and can appear to represent an American GI who where physically fit.
+We require that members have some level of physical fitness and can appear to represent an American GI who where physically fit.
 However we do not discourage anyone from joining up .

 If you wish to join or are just interested in checking us out, please go to

-We are located in Northern California and we are a Living History & Re-enactment Unit, our parent club is the WWIIRPS, we attend our parent club's events as well as CHS and CHG battle events.
+We are located in Northern California and we are a Living History & Re-enactment Unit.
+Our parent club is the World War II Research & Preservation Society (WWIIRPS).
+We attend our parent club's events as well as the California Historical Group's (CHG) battle events.
 We also attend other Living History Public Events throughout California.

 While we would like to be able to invite everybody into G Company, there are some conditions that must be met for full membership.
 There is a 1 year, or 3 battle probationary period.
 We reserve the right to accept or dismiss any member deemed unsuitable.
 We are looking for like-minded individuals that are interested in developing a true sense of camaraderie with our unit members and who can bring honor upon our unit, our hobby and the veterans we portray.